David B. Schwartz

 Prior to joining the FTC, David was an associate at Quinn Emanuel.
 He was also a law clerk to the Honorable Sandra Segal Ikuta of the United States Court of Appeals for the Ninth Circuit.

 David is widely recognized in the fields of healthcare, technology, and FTC enforcement.
-He has published articles in Bloomberg and Law360 and has been quoted in The New York Times.
+He has published articles in Bloomberg and Law360, has appeared on the ABA Antitrust Section’s Our Curious Amalgam Podcast, and has been quoted in The New York Times, Reuters, and the Guardian.

 Admissions